Showing posts with label the Hoffman Process. Show all posts

 An examination of the praise for Bob Hoffman and the Hoffman Process, formerly known as The Quadrinity Process or Fisher-Hoffman Psychic Therapy.

 I was recently interviewed for a book about personal transformation, specifically with regard to my experience with the Hoffman Process and the Landmark Forum.
-The writer asked me, “Why can’t I find anything online about Bob Hoffman except pro forma praise or what look like infomercials?”
+The writer asked me, “Why can’t I find anything online about Bob Hoffman except pro forma praise or what looks like infomercials?”
 So I Googled him.

-I found the ghost-written and dated No One Is to Blame: Getting a Loving Divorce Form(sic) Mom and Dad, the Discoveries of the Quadrinity Process which is so worthless that I can find no recommendation by the Hoffman Institute.
+I found the ghost-written and dated No One Is to Blame: Getting a Loving Divorce Form(sic) Mom and Dad, the Discoveries of the Quadrinity Process, which is so worthless that I can find no recommendation by the Hoffman Institute.
 I love the professionalism of the typo.
 We all make mistakes, but really, it's been 50 years, and you can't get the title of Hoffman's only book spelled correctly?

 Volker Kohrn of the Australian branch of the Hoffman Institute posted a piece called 50 YEARS LATER, BOB HOFFMAN’S DREAM LIVES ON which is so awash with factual inaccuracies (check out my blog post Why do cults need to rewrite history?) that I wonder if Mr. Kohrn actually met Hoffman.
 He certainly didn’t do much research about Dr. Claudio Naranjo’s contribution to the development of the Process.